tguilment/2023MSBarcodeRR3/README.md

 ## Contributing
 If you would like to contribute to this script, please feel free to submit a pull request or write at thomas.guilment@gmail.com.

-@author: Thomas GUILMENT
+Author: Thomas Guilment
-Contact: thomas.guilment@gmail.com

-@Contributor: Rannyele Passos Ribeiro
+Contributor: Rannyele Passos Ribeiro